malgorithms/toffee/README.md

 </p>
 ```

-*Note!*  if you pass a variable to the template called `json`, `raw`, or `html`, toffee won't create these helper functions, which would crush your own.
-Instead, you can access them through their official titles, `__toffee.raw`, etc.
+*Note!*  if you pass a variable to the template called `json`, `raw`, or `html`, toffee won't create these helper functions, which would be kind of dick.
+In this case, you can access the escape functions through their official titles, `__toffee.raw`, etc.

 Overriding the default:
  * If you pass a variable to your template called `escape`, this will be used as the default escape.
 Everything inside `#{}` that isn't subject to an above-mentioned exception will go through your escape function.